HOW TO SIMPLIFY YOUR WARDROBE

 3. Go for a ‘uniform’

 If you look through your wardrobe now, I bet you can identify certain key features of clothes that you regularly wear.
 Maybe it’s colour, texture or cut?
 Develop a signature style and personal daily uniform for yourself and stick to this when buying or choosing clothes.
 Switch it up with different accessories but reduce decision-making by having a go-to uniform that you can feel good wearing but with minimum effort.
+This is a trick that many successful people use to save time and mental effort.

-4. Organise your closet
+4. Organise your wardrobe

 Where possible, make sure you can see all your clothes, bags, shoes etc. What you can’t see often gets forgotten about.
 Hang or fold your clothes in some sort of system, perhaps by category or colour so it’s easier to find things.
 Use drawer dividers or little boxes inside of drawers to section things off.
 Using clear storage boxes is helpful so you can see the contents inside.
+You might enjoy this video showing the basics of folding clothes using the KonMari folding method.

-5. Keep your closet for clothes only
+5. Keep your wardrobe for clothes only

 6. Follow trends with caution

 We’ve all made the mistake of buying something because it’s fashionable right now, only for it to sit in the wardrobe unworn through subsequent seasons.
-If you want to follow a trend but you’re on a budget, go for smaller accessories like a bracelet or scarf, rather than wardrobe staples such as coats or jackets.
+If you want to follow a trend but you’re on a budget, go for smaller accessories like a belt or scarf, rather than wardrobe staples such as coats or jackets.

 7. Choose a colour palette